How to Turn Missed Opportunities into Sales

 However, too many goods in the email can overwhelm the customer and may cause them to unsubscribe from your emails.
 Instead, focus on one item the customer left in their cart and highlight the product's benefits.
 Doing this will make you more likely to recover the sale and keep the customer subscribed to your emails.

-Create a sense of urgency
+3.5.
+Create a sense of urgency.

 Customers are more likely to complete their purchases if they open the email immediately rather than later.
 Offers like "10% off your order if you complete it within the next 24 hours" effectively get shoppers to take action.
 It's an apparent reason to do so and creates a sense of urgency.
 Plus, it's a win-win for both the shopper and the store.
 The shopper saves money, and the store gets the sale.

+3.6.
 Keep things simple with one call to action.

 4. Abandoned Cart Email Marketing Strategies - Summary

 Abandonment of online shopping carts is a big issue for e-commerce businesses.
 There are many reasons why shoppers abandon their carts.
-It is why, in today's digital age, online retailers are constantly looking for new ways to better their business and one method that has seen a lot of success is retargeting site visitors.
+This is why online retailers constantly look for new ways to improve their strategies for retargeting.
+You can retrieve up to 25% of your visitors by implementing Abandoned Cart Email Marketing Strategies.
+Email Retargeting is a highly effective way to bring customers back to your store and increase sales.

 Trusted sources: